YUMI Legacy

 How to Defragment an ISO File

-2. Tick the checkbox next to the ISO file to defragment.
+2. Tick the checkbox next to the ISO file and press Analyze (optional).